mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/typesystem/index.md

 !!! question "What is Helgins?"

     It's the old name of the typesystem.
-The name is nowadays is not used anymore.
+The name is nowadays not used anymore.

 !!! warning  "Typesystem rules are not executing."